SanjayDasTezpur/zuul-consul-jwt-auth-configserver/README.md

 # zuul-consul-jwt-auth-configserver-hystrix-feign-gradle

-This is a project based on java, spring, spring boot, spring cloud, spring security, Netflix OSS etc, to demonstarate a pure microservice architecture.
+This is a project based on java, spring, spring boot, spring cloud, spring security, Netflix OSS etc, to demonstarate a pure microservice architecture (Distributed Architecture).
 Project Contains
  - Consul
  - ApiGateway